Demystifying Continuous Integration, Delivery, and Deployment

 Another way to reduce risk and increase confidence is through peer code review and deployment strategies based on source control branching.
 We use a version of the Git Flow workflow by Vincent Driessen.

-In our environment, the develop branch maps to our staging environment and the master branch to our production environment.
+branch to our production environment.
 This means that any time code is pushed to the develop or master branches, a CI phase is initiated.
 Once that’s successful, the CD phase will begin and move the code to the appropriate environment.

-We do all of our development in feature branches that come off of develop.
-Whenever we push to feature branches, only the CI process is kicked off to perform tests, but the code is not automatically deployed anywhere.
-When we believe the code in our feature branch is ready to be integrated into develop and go through the release process, we create a pull request to initiate and facilitate a peer review.
+branches, only the CI process is kicked off to perform tests, but the code is not automatically deployed anywhere.
+When we believe the code in our feature

 This way we’re never deploying code to production that others in the team have not seen and reviewed.
 We’ve been able to identify many potential bugs in this process, write tests to watch for them in the future, and save ourselves from the embarrassment of those bugs making it to production.